Emergency services chaplaincy

 Fire and ambulance chaplaincy:

-The website of the Metropolitan Fire Brigade contained no reference to chaplains or chaplaincy and there is a similar situation with Ambulance Victoria.
+The website of the Metropolitan Fire Brigade contained no reference to chaplains or chaplaincy.
 However, the Country Fire Authority has a part-time chaplain in every district or region who provides pastoral care to CFA members and their families.
 Firefighters have a five-stanza prayer used at firefighter funerals and at the annual commemoration at the Fiskville Memorial Wall erected after the 1983 Ash Wednesday fires in which many firefighters perished.
 The first stanza reads:

 When I am called to duty, God,